Sally Regenhard: Views about Rudolph Giuliani

 In recent years, Regenhard has become one of the most vocal and visible critics of Rudolph Giuliani, who was Mayor of New York City at the time of the attacks.
-Riding on a wave of popularity for his handling of the crisis, Giuliani became a household name throughout the world.
-With plenty of media coverage and high public approval ratings, he became a major candidate to win the Republican nomination for the 2008 presidential race.
+Giuliani gained wider popularity for his handling of the crisis.
+With plenty of media coverage and high public approval ratings, he became a major candidate in the Republican nomination for the 2008 presidential race.

-She made national headlines in May 2004, when during a televised public hearing on the 9/11 Commission, she interrupted Giuliani while he was giving a speech.
+Regenhard made national headlines in May 2004, when during a televised public hearing on the 9/11 Commission, she interrupted Giuliani while he was giving a speech.
 She has made appearances on various news-related programs on such networks as CNN and C-SPAN.

 In a September 2006 article in New York Daily News, Regenhard said, "There's a large and growing number of both FDNY families, FDNY members, former and current, and civilian families who want to expose the true failures of the Giuliani administration when it comes to 9/11," and that she intends to "Swift Boat" Giuliani and his campaign.

 Post 9/11

 Regenhard has voiced her opposition to the construction of the controversial Park51 project that will be located in a building near Ground Zero.
 The proposed Park51 (named after the building's street address of 51 Park Place) project, which will include both a mosque and an Islamic cultural center, has been the target of many opponents who claim that it may attract Islamic extremists and who consider it an insult to the victims of the September 11 terrorist attacks.
-Regenhard, who was interviewed by the New York Times claims that the construction of the center would be "sacrilege on sacred ground."
+Regenhard, who was interviewed by The New York Times claims that the construction of the center would be "sacrilege on sacred ground."
 In response to accusations that opponents to the project were anti-Muslim, Regenhard replied "People are being accused of being anti-Muslim and racist, but this is simply a matter of sensitivity.
 It’s hard enough to go down to that pit of hell and death."

-Regenhard resides in Yonkers, New York with her husband.
+Regenhard resides in Yonkers, New York, with her husband.